Aaron-Bopp/Obsidian-notes/SecondBrain/40 Evergreens/We value our biggest insecurities because they protect us from the biggest threats.md

 #TO/TEND/CONNECT [[Our ego is our subconscious defense of our self]]

-These large insecurities developed because [[Early childhood trauma causes us to make wide assumptions about the world]], and [[An unfulfilled need for validation results in a fear of rejection]].
+These large insecurities developed because [[We carry our childhood wounds into adulthood]], and [[An unfulfilled need for validation results in a fear of rejection]].
 Because of these factors we can value that protection because we have so much stored up ([[Samskara]]) fear for those situations.

 With a small fear, we are often annoyed at it but for a large one, while we may wish it wasn't there we know what the lack of it will mean.